FortiPower/PowerFGT/README.md

 More functionality will be added later.

 Connection can use HTTPS (default) or HTTP
-Tested with FortiGate (using 5.6.x and 6.0.x firmware)
+Tested with FortiGate (using 5.6.x and 6.0.x firmware but it will be also work with 5.4.x)

 # Usage